viam-devrel/viamcodelabs/site/viamguides/src/emily-door-lock/emily-door-lock.md

 ### Remote access to door lock status

-Now that your sensor is set up, you may not want to log in to the Viam app every time you want to check whether your door is locked or unloacked.
+Now that your sensor is set up, you may not want to log in to the Viam app every time you want to check whether your door is locked or unlocked.
 There's a few options to consider:

 - Download the Viam mobile application from the [Apple](https://apps.apple.com/us/app/viam-robotics/id6451424162) and [Google Play](https://play.google.com/store/apps/details?id=com.viam.viammobile&hl=en&gl=US) app stores to keep track of all your Viam machines, including this door lock status detector
 - Develop your own custom mobile application using one of [Viam's SDKs](https://docs.viam.com/dev/reference/sdks/#mobile-sdk)